NarayanMahadevan/MakeTechEz/GetOnToC++/README.md

 1. Learning and being a **Confident C++ programmer** is a simple **18 Step Process** which can be completed in flat **2 - 4 weeks** time.

 2. Every Step introduces concepts and demonstrates the concept with a **sample code**.
+This sample code when put together develops into a deliverable live project.

 3. We encourage you to cut and paste this sample code into youe editor.
 All the sample code combines into one **C++ Program** which you can run and execute.

-2. Each step results into one C++ program that you would have build compiled and executed at the same time this programs are realistic
+2. Each step results into one realistic C++ program that you have built, compiled and executed.

-3. The emphasis of Get On Series is **Programming** and learning the language then reading lot of theories.
+3. The emphasis of Get On Series is on **Programming** and learning the language rather than reading a lot of theories.

 4. Finally as you go through the step this will lead to a **C++ Project** that reads information from a file describing a railroad train, computes the load-bearing volume of each box car and tank car using formulas drawn from descriptions of boxes and cylinders, and displays a car-by-car report.

-5. Whats most **Important** is in the end you will be a **Confident Developer of C++ Language having written some 20+ complex real-world C++ program.**
+5. Whats most **Important** is in the end you will be a **Confident Developer of C++ Language having written some 20+ complex real-world C++ programs.**

 ## Certification Program
 #
-Certification Program is a paid program and serves multiple purposes
+Certification Program (comming soon) is a paid program and serves multiple purposes

-- Certfies you has a **Developer of C++** because of the following
+- Certfies you as a **Developer of C++**
-  - The certification program will ensure that for every step you have written the sample program and the practise program and that the C++ program is executed and working correctly.
+- The certification program will ensure that for every step you have written the sample program and the practice program and that the C++ program is executed and working correctly.
-  - For every step once the program is written successfully, you will be required to answer bunch of questions before you can proceed to the next step.
+- For every step once the program is written successfully, you will be required to answer questions before you can proceed to the next step.
 - You will follow the same process for each of the 18 steps to finally build up a Certified C++ Project.
 The Scores from the Questionnaire on each step will be combined to give you a final score

-- Once you are Certified Developer of C++, based on your score, you can select 5 companies of your choice who are in lookout for Certified C++ Developers and **Apply for Job**.
+- Once you are Certified Developer of C++, based on your score, you can select 5 companies of your choice who are in lookout for C++ Developers and **Apply for Job**.

-- This is a recognized **Certification Program** by the industry and your certification will give them confidence that no training is required and you will be productive in work from day one.
+- This is a recognized **Certification Program** by the industry and your certification will give the company confidence on your programming skills.

 ## Inroduction
 #